CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should have a cloud based storage location for syncing between multiple devicies a user might have.
-5. Should have an unclutted user interface should be uncluttered that displays tasks ordered by urgency and priority.
+5. User interface should be uncluttered that displays tasks ordered by urgency and priority.
 6. Should not need an installer.
 7. Should work on Windows 7 or later.
 8. Data should be stored locally in the form of a human editable text file.